OleksiyRudenko/taxret-ngmd/tag.date.md

-The `[YYYY-MM-DD x]` tag denotes, unless otherwise implicitly indicated, that some piece of information was actual on the date specified in brackets, where `YYYY`, `MM` and `DD` stand for year, month and day respectively and optional modifier `x` gives hints on the date.
+The `[YYYY-MM-DD x]` tag denotes, unless otherwise implicitly indicated, that some piece of information was actual on the date specified in brackets, where `YYYY`, `MM` and `DD` stand for year, month and day respectively and optional modifier `x` may give some helpuf clues.

 ## Table of contents